 Request a Meeting with Elected Officials

 A meeting with your federal lawmakers is an effective way to advocate for biological and biomedical research.
-A sample email template is provided below.
+Instructions and a sample email message requesting a meeting are provided below.

 [Name of Staffer, if applicable]